i18next/i18nextify/README.md

 </html>
 ```

-Request your page with querystring params `?debug=true&saveMissing` and open the browser console to see _i18nextify_ in action.
+Request your page with querystring params `?debug=true&saveMissing=true` and open the browser console to see _i18nextify_ in action.
 It will output all missing translations - start serving them from `/locales/{{lng}}/translation.json`.

 See the [example](https://github.com/i18next/i18nextify/tree/master/example/simple) for details.